ZanichelliEditore/design-system/src/components/z-offcanvas/readme.md

 ## CSS Variables

-- `--z-offcanvas--min-container-width`: set the minimum width of the canvas
+- `--z-offcanvas--container-width`: set the minimum width of the canvas
-- `--z-offcanvas--max-container-width`: set the maximum width of the canvas

 <!-- Auto Generated Below -->